srcorweb/ai-asssist/README.md

     - `Base URL` of your model provider
     - `API Key` of your model provider
     - `Model ID` of the models you want to use (separate multiple models with commas)
-3. Select one of your models from the **Text Model** dropdown list.
+3. Select one of your models from the **Chat Model** dropdown list.

 </details>